Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 |National Conferences||Fellows attend at least one national meeting per year.

-Fellows routinely submit abstracts and present research at the national meetings every Spring.
+Fellows routinely submit abstracts and present research at national meetings.

 |Annual Fun Activities||Monthly division social outings; Winter holiday party; Fellowship retreat and graduation party.|